Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ```

-#### Setting Multiple User Properties
+#### Setting multiple user properties

 You can use `setUserProperties` as a shorthand to set multiple user properties at one time.
-This method is simply a wrapper around `Identify.set` and `identify`.
-For example, a user's city can be set with the following code.
+This method is a wrapper around `Identify.set` and `identify`.
+ For example, set a user's city with this code:

 ```js
 var userProperties = {